What will RHA do?

 It will promote the capacity and strengths in reproductive health research that exist in Australia, and highlight the cross-disciplinary nature of reproductive health research.

-It will engage reproductive biology researchers at all career stages and foster a mentoring system to facilitate ongoing support of our early and midcareer researchers.
+RHA aims to engage reproductive biology researchers at all career stages and to foster a mentoring system to support early and midcareer researchers.

 How will RHA do it?

 The RHA membership comes from a broad range of disciplines and professional societies.
 RHA will work with those disciplines and societies to achieve its objectives by holding joint seminars, and by sharing activities, opportunities and outcomes on its website and in publicity material.

 As a platform for advocacy, publicity and networking, RHA will add value to the reproductive research community; it will work with societies and not replace their traditional roles for presentation of research activities.